Coldplay: History

-1996–1999: Formation and first years
+1997–1999: Formation and first years

-Chris Martin and Jonny Buckland first met during their orientation week at University College London, in September 1996.
-The pair began to write their first songs together in early 1997 and practised every night.
-Guy Berryman was the third member to join the band in the following months and they recorded various demos without a drummer, calling themselves Big Fat Noises by November.
-In 1998, Will Champion completed the line-up.
-He explained that Martin, Buckland and Berryman had come to his house because a roommate had a drum kit and was a good drummer, but he had not turned up, "so I just said I would give it a go".
+Chris Martin and Jonny Buckland met during their first week at University College London, in September 1996.
+They began to write their first songs together in early 1997.
+Guy Berryman was the third to join the band months later, and the trio recorded numerous demos without a drummer, calling themselves Big Fat Noises by November.
+In January 1998, Will Champion joined.
+He said that Martin, Buckland and Berryman came to his house because his roommate was a good drummer with a drum kit; however, when the roommate did not arrive, Champion played instead.

-Champion scheduled the band's first live performance only a few days after becoming part it.
-They had not chosen a proper name yet and called themselves Starfish for the show, which was held on 16 January 1998 at The Laurel Tree, in Camden.
-Weeks later, the name Coldplay was settled.
-In May 1998, the band released Safety, an independent EP financed by Martin's lifelong friend, Phil Harvey.
-Out of 500 copies pressed, 150 went to open market.
-Harvey sold the first one to his roommate for £3 and the rest were given away to record labels.
+Champion scheduled the band's live debut a few days later, on 16 January 1998 at the Laurel Tree in Camden.
+They had not chosen a proper name yet and called themselves Starfish.
+After settling on the name Coldplay, they released the EP Safety in May, financed by Martin's lifelong friend Phil Harvey.
+150 out of 500 copies went to open market.
+Harvey sold the first one to his roommate for £3 and the rest was given to record labels.

-As Martin complained about the "vice-like grip" one of the Camden promoters had on the band, Harvey suggested the group should book their own concert at Dingwalls, where they managed to sell 50 copies of Safety.
-The event is considered when Harvey began to manage Coldplay and he later dropped out of his Classical Studies degree at Trinity College, Oxford to work.
-More concerts were scheduled throughout the summer, including two with Keane.
-Martin once invited Tim Rice-Oxley to be Coldplay's keyboard player, but "when we discussed it again a couple of weeks later, he said that the rest of the band weren't keen on adding a member".
-In September 1998, they were part of Manchester's In the City showcase and got discovered by A&R scout Debs Wild.
-Safety was then followed by a cassette demo with "Ode to Deodorant" and "Brothers & Sisters".
+As Martin complained about the "vice-like grip" one of the Camden promoters had on the band, Harvey suggested they book their own concert at Dingwalls; there, they sold 50 copies of Safety.
+The event is generally considered when Harvey officially became Coldplay's manager, and he eventually dropped out of his course at Trinity College, Oxford, to dedicate himself to the role.
+More concerts were scheduled for the summer.
+Martin tried to invite Tim Rice-Oxley to play keyboard for the band, but this was vetoed by the other band members.
+In September 1998, Coldplay performed at Manchester's In the City showcase, where they were discovered by A&R scout Debs Wild.
+Safety was followed by a cassette demo with "Ode to Deodorant" and "Brothers & Sisters".